-The dominant use of the Austin Chalk and Buda Limestone aquifers in Uvalde County by pumping is domestic use and irrigation, and the sustainability of that supply, especially for users who have no alternative supply physically or economically available and/or who are in vulnerable locations, must be protected to the extent feasible (Texas Water Code §36).
-The primary concern with sustainability of these karst aquifer groundwater supplies is drought, notably extreme drought that stresses both aquifers.
-The DFCs support and are, in fact, the primary concern with sustainability of these karst aquifer groundwater supplies is drought, notably extreme drought that stresses both aquifers.
-The DFCs support and are, in fact, the linchpin of a drought management program to promote long-term sustainability of water supplies.
+The dominant use of the aquifer by pumping is public water supply, and the sustainability of that supply, especially for users who have no alternative supply physically or economically available and/or who are in vulnerable locations, must be protected to the extent feasible (Texas Water Code §36).
+The primary concern with sustainability of this karst aquifer groundwater supply is drought, notably extreme drought that stresses the entire aquifer.
+The DFCs supports and is, in fact, the linchpin of a drought-management program to promote long-term sustainability of both springflow and water supplies.